RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

     name: payment
 ~~~

-The object can then be deployed using the following command via CodeReady Workspaces `Terminal`:
+The object can then be deployed using the following command via CodeReady Workspaces Terminal:

 `oc apply -f /projects/cloud-native-workshop-v2m4-labs/payment/knative/kafka-event-source.yaml`

 ![serverless]({% image_path kafka-event-source.png %})

-You can also see a new pod spun up which will manage the connection between Kafka and our `payments` service:
+You can also see a new pod spun up which will manage the connection between Kafka and our **payments** service:

 `oc get pods -l knative-eventing-source-name=kafka-source`